CodeF53/F53-Client/README.md

 # F53 Client
-A Minecraft modpack for people who play vanilla but want things
+A Minecraft modpack for people who play vanilla but want things\
+(currently just an example of a pitched modpack format, nothing can use this in its current state)

 # Mod List:
 ## Default: